ibmverse/verse-developer/_docs/en/02-how-to-install.md

 - Select **Developer mode**, (unpacked extensions can only be loaded in **Developer mode**.)
 - Click the button **Load unpacked extension…**.
 - In the pop-up file picker, select the `src` folder, which contains the `manifest.json` file.
-- At this point, you should be able to see the IBM Verse Developer Browser Extension loaded into your `chrome://extensions` page.
+- At this point, you should be able to see the HCL Verse Developer Browser Extension loaded into your `chrome://extensions` page.

 ![Load Unpacked Extension]({{ site.url }}{{ site.baseurl }}/assets/gifs/load_unpacked_extension.gif)